 In a Chapter 12 case, the pre-confirmation statement shall be filed upon the filing of a plan.
 Copies of the pre-confirmation statement shall be served upon all creditors, the trustee, the U.S. Trustee, and other persons who have requested notice pursuant to Bankruptcy Rule 2002.

 All Chapter 12 individual debtors shall file with the Court and serve on the Chapter 12 Trustee a certification that the debtor has paid all amounts to be paid under a domestic support obligation that first became payable after the date of the filing of the Chapter 12 petition if the debtor is required by a judicial or administrative order, or by statute, to pay such domestic support obligation.
 If the debtor is not required to pay any amounts under a domestic support obligation, then the debtor shall file a certification stating that the debtor is not required to pay said amounts.
-This form is available at www.flnb.uscourts.gov.
+The applicable form is available online.

 Local Rules 2081-1(B) and 3022-1 shall apply in Chapter 12 cases.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable forms were Local Forms 12-9 (Summary of Operations – Family Farmer), 12-10 (Monthly Cash Receipts & Disbursements), 12-13 (Pre-Confirmation Statement Regarding Individual Debtor’s Domestic Support Obligations and Filing of Tax Returns, as Applicable, pursuant to Code and Rule Requirements), and 12-37 (Statement/Certification Regarding Requirements for Discharge in a Chapter 12 Case).

 2020 Amendment